Trustees

 Pam has a background in education and after an early retirement from teaching Sociology and Health Studies.
 She started working in the voluntary sector with the Citizens Advice Bureau (CAB) as an adviser.

 For many years, Pam lived in the North-East of England in an area that suffered greatly from the deindustrialisation of the 1970s and 80s.
 After being widowed she moved to Northampton in 2002 and continued with that work, becoming a Trustee and then Chair of the local CAB before retiring in 2018.
-Pam has also been heavily involved with the local Credit Union, being a Director from 2008 until its merger with a larger Credit Union in 2020.
-She has also been a Trustee of various education charities and a Director of several Community Interest Companies.

 Throughout her life, Pam has been deeply interested in those groups outside of mainstream society who are often disregarded by policy-makers and seeks ways to improve their situation both through practical support and education, as well as through more obviously political intervention.